 ● White Oak Hardwood Flooring

-White oak flooring is a very on-trend option.
+White oak engineered hardwood flooring is a very on-trend option.
 It adds a contemporary and less traditional feel to your home.
 There is versatility with staining and texturing that makes it widely popular.
 It’s very durable—harder than red oak—and is resilient when it comes to indentations.

 In North America, there are roughly 16 different species of hickory.
 However, the lumber industry doesn’t take time to distinguish between them.
 Historically, hickory is well-known for its strength and has been used to produce objects that relied on this durable characteristic like ladder rungs, wagon wheels, and handles for tools.